 BEGIN

--- Assign a value to each field separately.
+-- Assign values to each field separately

 v_employee_rec.id := 1;